adambard/learnxinyminutes-docs/ansible.html.markdown

 It is an agent-less tool - every agent consumes up to 16MB ram - in some environments, it may be noticable amount.
 It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism taht would warn you about some change automatically (this can be achieved with reasonable effort - but it must be known)
+Official GUI Tool (web inferface) - Ansible Tower - is more than GUI, but it is expensive.
+There is no 'small enterprice' payment plan.
+Easy workaround with Rundeck or Jenkins is possible with reasonable workload.

 ### Pros

 It is an agent-less tools :) In most scenarios, it use ssh as a transport layer.
+In some way you can use it as 'bash on steroids'.
 It is very-very-very easy to start.
 If you are familiar with ssh concept - you already know ansible :) (almost).
 My personal record is: 'I did show how to install and use ansible (for simple raspberry pi cluster management) and it tool me 30 seconds to deliver a working tool !!!)'
 I do provide a training services - I'm able to teach a production-ready person - in 8 hours (1 training day)!
 It covers all needed to work aspects!
 No other tool can match this ease of use!
 It executes when you do it - other tools (salt, puppet, chef - might execute in different scenario than you would expect)